mredivo/pulldeploy/README.md

 * See the Wiki for notes on installing PullDeploy in a production environment.
 * See the GoDocs for a command line synopsis, or execute `./build/pulldeploy help`

+## Credits

+PullDeploy owes its inspiration to a number of different pull-deploy tools I used in my time at Zynga.
+It ended up quite different in implementation, but does the same basic job.

+PullDeploy owes its existence to the generosity and support of Change.org.